 The Relationship Obsessive Compulsive Disorder Research Unit (ROCD-RU) at the School of Psychology at Interdisciplinary Center (IDC) Herzliya specializes in the research and treatment of obsessive-compulsive symptoms and cognitions relating to close relationships including romantic, parent-child and individuals-God relationships.

 Founded by Associate Professor Guy Doron in collaboration with Dr Danny Derby from the Israeli Center for Cognitive Behavioral Therapy, our research program strives to enhance knowledge of the causes and consequences of this disabling condition in order to reduce misdiagnosis and improve existing evidence-based treatments.

-Our research team includes Dr Guy Doron, Dr Danny Derby, Dr Ohad Szepsenwol, Dr Dahlia Talmor, Elad Nahaloni and prominent international collaborators.
+Our research team includes Associate Professor Guy Doron, Dr Danny Derby, Dr Ohad Szepsenwol, Dr Dahlia Talmor, Elad Nahaloni and prominent international collaborators.
 At ROCD.net you can find research papers and research measures published by the ROCD-RU.

 Our Research Team